ImAKappa/pftp/docs/1-Getting-Started/02_development.md

 ??? success "Answer"

-    No, the code produces an incorrect result for ages greater than 19.
+    **No**, the code produces an incorrect result for ages greater than 19.
 It should respond "You may enter the bar".

     This is because the code checks if `age` equals `drinking age`.
 Instead it should check if `age` is greater than or equal to `drinking_age`.